cschar/power-mode-zeranthium/README_dev_refactor.md

 ## BUGS ?

--- Dyanmic Plugin memory when shutting down
-   -- HeapDump debug with VisualVM, start VM with same JDK that Sandbox IDe is running -- Use VisualVMPlugin extension tool to start it with same JDK -- When stopping with CTRL+SHIFT+Z.... particles/dinos still float away instead of immediatly disappearing -- in Droste, moving caret with arrow keys doesnt resize cover
+-- When stopping with CTRL+SHIFT+Z.... particles/dinos still float away instead of immediatly disappearing -- in Droste, moving caret with arrow keys doesnt resize cover